Literature / The Goldfinch

 - Died Happily Ever After: Heavily implied with Theo's mother, in his vision of her in the mirror

 - Disco Dan: Larry Decker is a subtle example.
-He still affects the manner of an 80s playboy and ignores the decay around him in the doomed pursuit of a big-shot lifestyle that no longer has a place in the 21st century.
+He still affects the manner of a Sunshine Noir style 80s playboy and ignores the decay around him in the doomed pursuit of a big-shot lifestyle that no longer has a place in the 21st century.

 - Door Stopper: At over 800 pages, it definitely counts as this.

 - Drugs Are Bad: Downplayed.
 Theo and Boris take quite a lot of drugs from their early teens and on.
 While it doesn't send them into a Afterschool Special-style tailspin of self-destruction, it still has a deleterious effect on their lives.
 In adulthood, Theo has become a Functional Addict who struggles with getting off the pills.